linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

 Status check results are √
 {{</ output >}}

-1. Check what components are installed and running:
+1. Check the components that are installed and running:

         kubectl -n linkerd get deploy